 The following sources fall into categories unto their own.
 The first list is a group of fiercely independent reporters who believe in old school journalism with their own websites and articles; the second includes several sites that encourage whistleblowers and print the information they receive.

 Be a Real News Advocate

-Americans need to become aware of viable news sources other than the mainstream media.
+Americans need to become aware of news sources other than the mainstream media.
 It is essential that the public question the validity of their news.
-With only a tiny number of companies controlling what the vast majority of us see, hear and read and assume to be the "news", it is critical that the public realize that there are options.
+With only a tiny number of companies controlling what the vast majority of us see, hear, and read, it is critical that the public realize that there are alternatives.
 It is not only an important part of being an informed and engaged citizen, it is critical to our nation remaining a democracy.

 © 2012 Gemini Fox